7Wdev/ADE-SMP/README.md

 We are humbly asking for your support to help us cover expenses such as server costs, development resources, and other expenses associated with running the project.

+We pride ourselves in being a fair and inclusive server, where everyone has access to the same resources and game experiences.
+Unlike other servers, we don't believe in locking content behind paywalls or in-game purchases or ranks.
+ADE-SMP is a server for the people, for the community and it's controlled by the community.

 You can make a difference by donating via [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/AdeIssawe).

 Together, we can make ADE-SMP a world where imagination has no limits and adventure is always within reach.
 Thank you for your support!